sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Infrastructure will be provided to run the scripts that triggers the temperature trip based on vendor.
  * The following is the example sequence to trigger temperature trip on the dpu
+   Note: If Cisco setup, the following steps work.
      - In DPU, Execute: `docker exec -it polaris /bin/bash`
      - Create /tmp/temp_sim.json file with dictionary { "hbmtemp": 65, "dietemp": 85}
      - Increase dietemp to 125 to trigger the trip.